FrancesCoronel/personal-website-v3/site/content/about.md

 > This a [now section](https://nownownow.com/about) and if you have your own site, you should make one, too!
 >
-> Last updated April 24th, 2018
+> Last updated May 3rd

+* Taking a break before starting my new job at Slack! 🎉
+* Volunteered as a model for TechHire Oakland and am featured on [their new website](https://www.techhireoakland.org/) 📸
-* I received a scholarship to finish the Mobile Web Nanodegree through the [Grow with Google Udacity scholarship program](//www.udacity.com/grow-with-google)
+* I received a scholarship to finish the Mobile Web Nanodegree through the [Grow with Google Udacity scholarship program](//www.udacity.com/grow-with-google) 🎓
-* My talk/workshop proposals have been accepted at [quite a few events](/speaking)
+* My talk/workshop proposals have been accepted at [almost every event I applied to speak at](/speaking) 🗨️
-* Recorded my [first podcast episode](/2018/04/10/tales-from-the-script-podcast/) on Tales From The Script with Chris DeMars
+* Recorded my [first podcast episode](/2018/04/10/tales-from-the-script-podcast/) on Tales From The Script with Chris DeMars 🎙️
-* Volunteered as a model for TechHire Oakland and am featured on [their new website](https://www.techhireoakland.org/)